clpsecm/clpsecm_imaging/README.md

 ```
 image = ScanLines.back_project();
 ```
 then above scanning procedure operates in reverse order.
-User can change the function both function `SecmImage.line_project()` and `ScanLines.back_project` to modify or even augment new CLP properties.
+In fact, the back projection is the *adjoint operator* of line projection.
+User can change the function both function `SecmImage.line_project()` and `ScanLines.back_project()` to modify or even augment new CLP properties.

 ---
 <p align="right"> Last Update: 2018-07-14 by Henry Kuo </p>